Ganja arrests at ORIA, man and woman bailed

-A man and woman have been arrested at the Owen Roberts International Airport for ganja offences yesterday (17 July.)
+A man and woman have been arrested at the Owen Roberts International Airport for ganja offences, according to a Customs release yesterday (18 July.)

 According to Customs a 25-year-old Caymanian man and a 22-year-old Caymanian woman were held for possession and being concerned with the possession of ganja.